particle-iot/docs/src/content/reference/developer-tools/cli.md

 - `WPA2_PSK`
 - `WPA3_PSK`

-Requires Device OS 5.8.2 and or and Device OS 6.2.0 and later.
+The `particle wifi add` command requires Device OS 5.8.2 and or and Device OS 6.2.0 and later.

 ### particle wifi join